jnoortheen/pipm/README.md

 # pipm

-Python package management workflow using pip & requirements file as its metadata
+Python package management workflow using pip & requirements file as its metadata.
+(For the time being until `Pipfile` is mature enough or the `pipenv` is fast enough to use.)

 # Installation